 This post has been updated from the original that was posted September 14, 2019.
-THis post may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 - Mashed beans: Fiber rich and a wonderful source of plant based protein, this bean combo holds it all together.
+I used kidney beans and chickpeas, you can use any combo of beans you have on hand or even use cooked lentils.

 - Veggies: Sauteed onions, carrots and celery with all the classic meatloaf spices to build flavor.
+Substitute with leeks, fennel, parsnips or any combination.

 - Tamari, almond milk and vegan worcestershire: Even with plant based meatloaf, you want to make sure it doesn’t dry out.
 This combo makes the vegan meatloaf moist and flavorful.
+Substitute with any plant based milk and use low sodium tamari.

 Why you’ll love this vegan meatloaf

-- Tasty: so flavorful!
+- Tasty: so flavorful…especially that homemade tomato glaze.

 - Perfect texture: moist, but not mushy!